 Please consider supporting us

 If our writing efforts have been useful to you, please consider supporting us.
-You can buy the eBook on LeanPub, become a Patreon, or make a one time donation via PayPal.
+You can buy the eBook on Gumroad, become a Patreon, or make a one time donation via PayPal.
 There are many projects we want to pursue and your financial support is very much appreciated.
-For example, we want to update this series to Drupal 9, make a free video course out it, and translate it to Spanish and French.
-We also appreciate spreading the word by sharing our content on social media.
+For example, we plan to publish a second edition of the series to include the latest developments.
+It has been over a year since originally written and the Migrate API has received many improvements.
+We also want to make a free video course and translate it to Spanish and French.

 List of blog posts